Sophistication vs Logical Depth

 Solomonoff~\cite{Sol64}, Kolmogorov~\cite{kol65} and Chaitin~\cite{Cha66} independently defined a measure of information contained in a bit string~$x$ as the length of a shortest program that produces~$x$ on a universal Turing machine.
 This measure, usually represented by~$C(x)$, is called Kolmogorov complexity.
 Kolmogorov complexity does not express whether the string contains sophisticated structure.
 For example, consider for some $n$ a randomly generated $n$-bit string.
 With high probability the complexity is about $n$ and the string has no (complicated) structure.
-On the other hand, the $(2^n-1)$-bitstring representing the Halting problem for programs of length less than $n$ has also complexity close to~$n$ but has very complicated structure.
-Informally, ``sophistication of structure'' can be measured by the computation time of a program modelling the structure or by the minimal size of a program that models the structure.
+On the other hand, the $(2^n-1)$-bit string representing the Halting problem for programs of length less than $n$ has also complexity close to~$n$ but has very complicated structure.
+Informally, ``sophistication of structure'' can be measured by the minimal computation time of a program modeling the structure or by the minimal size of a program that models the structure.

 The first notion is Bennett's \em logical depth\em~\cite{ben88}.
-At significance level~$c$, it is defined as the minimal time to compute $x$ by a program $p$ that is $c$-incompressible on a universal prefix-free Turing machine (of some type), i.e. $C(p) \ge |p| - c$.
+At significance level~$c$, it is defined as the minimal time to compute $x$ by a program $p$ that is $c$-incompressible on a universal prefix-free Turing machine $U$ (of some type), {\em i.e.} $C_U(p) \ge |p| - c$.
 Bennett~\cite{ben88} showed that this measure is closely related to the minimal time for which some time-bounded version of algorithmic probability converges within a factor $2^{-c}$.
-We will use the following simpler variant (which is closely related, see further): \begin{quote} \em ``the time required to compute $x$ by a program no more than $c$~bits longer than a shortest program''. \end{quote}
+We will use the following simpler variant (which is closely related with the previous one, see Section \ref{sec:prel}):